hoshsadiq/m3ufilter/README.md

     This is a list of providers of where to retrieve M3U lists.
 This is an array (see example above).

-- `providers.url`
+- `providers.url` (`string`)

     The URL of where to retrieve the M3U list.
 This can start with `file://` to retrieve a list from a local file system (this must be an absolute path).

+- `providers.ignore_parse_errors` (`true|false`)

+    If true, this will ignore errors when trying to parse an individual channel.
+E.g. `tvg-id="Channel "1"` would not be possible to parse, and will be ignored without any errors.
+    Default: `false`

-- `providers.filters`
+- `providers.filters` (`list` of `string`)

     A list of filters to apply to channels.
 This must return true or false (no strings or anything else).
 If it returns true, it will include the channel in the final list.
     You can use the functions and variables below to specify your logic.
-    Default: `true` (meaning everything is included)
+    Default: `true` (meaning all channels are included)

 - `providers.setters`

     A list of things to set on channels based on the filter.

-- `providers.setters.name`
+- `providers.setters.name` (`string`)

     Set the name for this individual channel.
 This MUST return a string.

 - `providers.setters.attributes`

     What to set any attribute too.
 This is go for setting logos where none exist, and/or enforcing `tvg-id` in case a channel does not have one but should.
-All attributes are listen below under the `Attr` variable.
+All attributes are listed below.
 This again, must return a string, and has the functions and variables below available.

     Example
     ```yaml